Monday, October 28, 2024

 One doesn't have to believe in conspiracy theories to realize that Stein has close ties to Russian dictator, Vladimir Putin.
 This has been obvious now for over a decade.
 Of course, Putin would like Donald Trump to win the 2024 election because he knows the former president admires him and will certainly withdraw US military and financial aid to Ukraine if he beats the Harris-Walz ticket.
 Stein is part of Putin's effort to influence the 2024 American presidential election to promote his aggressive goals in Ukraine and Europe to recreate a new Soviet Union in the form of a Eurasian "Greater Russia."

 How then does Stein pose a threat not only to the Harris-Walz ticket but to a progressive political agenda and the Palestinian attempts at self-determination?
 First, we need to disabuse ourselves of the idea that Stein's campaign is about breaking the hold of the Democrats and Republicans on elections.
-Her goal is not to reform our political system.
-There is no evidence of her working towards these ends when the United States isn't in an election cycle.

 Second, Stein indicates that she strongly supports the Palestinian cause and the need for the Palestinian people to establish their own independent state.
 This is a goal which I've been advocating for for over 50 years - the two state solution to the Israeli-Palestinian dispute.
 A two state solution involves Israel and Palestine living side by side in peace and security and, over time, developing ties of economic cooperation and cultural exchanges.